UPDATE: Oct. 18, 2022

 Dr. Vass’s QUANTUM OSCILLATOR is so incredible, it can sometimes determine the race of the buried individual and can actually measure the femur bone, the longest and strongest bone in the human body.
 In other words, Dr. Vass can possibly determine how tall the individual was in life from the femur bone.

 Again, the county sheriff was completely disinterested in this incredible new science, or he already knew Kristin Smart’s body is there, and for whatever reason didn’t want to dig up her remains.
+Nothing is adding up in the Kristin Smart murder case.

 So, there you have it.
 BUSTER the super grave-detection dog alerted multiple times nearly eight years ago, then many years later, scientific proof emerges there is a high degree of probability that a human body is buried in close proximity to the rear left corner of the home belonging to Susan Flores.
 With this proof, the sheriff could have immediately obtained a search warrant, but he ignored it all.